 Eligible students will sit the alternate assessment during the supplementary exam period for that term.

 Supplementary exams will not be held any other time.

 Examples of situations where a student will not be given an opportunity to sit an alternate exam / assessment:

-The current semester is not the student’s final semester for their program, e.g. student is in their penultimate semester.
+The current term is not the student’s final term for their program, e.g. student is in their penultimate term.

 - The student’s composite mark for the course is less than 40.

-- The student has failed more than one course in the current semester.
+- The student has failed more than one course in the current term.